GreenDelta/olca-modules/doc/REF_DATA.md

 2. ecoinvent ID of the sub-compartment
 3. ecoinvent name of the compartment
 4. ecoinvent name of the sub-compartment

-ILCD
-====

-* we use the same UUIDs for unit groups and flow properties as in the official ILCD package

 SimaPro CSV